chozabu/RSEasyTransport/README.md

 RS .6 EasyTransport Plugin
 ==================

-This plugin should provide a simple interface to other plugins, allowing them to talk accross a network more easily
+This plugin should provide a simple interface to other plugins, allowing them to talk across a network easily

 ##Example